The benefits of decluttering quotes

 Is it just me, or have we been taught to believe that happiness is always just around the corner – and just one purchase away?
 Like, I’ll be happy when I have that new shirt.
 Or that book.
 Or a new phone.
 Or, ooh look!
 That leopard-print Snuggie is everything that’s missing from my life!!
 (Yep, 2010 Sara definitely had a leopard-print Snuggie.
 And yep, feel free to judge all you want.)

-One of the more surprising outcomes of my decluttering was that I developed more gratitude for the stuff I chose to keep.
+One of the more surprising outcomes of my decluttering was that I developed more mindfulness and gratitude for the stuff I chose to keep.
 That gratitude makes me happier with what I already have.
 And being happier, in turn, makes me want to buy less crap.

 2. Don’t go broke trying to look rich.